Today I’m going to show you how to find products to sell on Amazon.

 If you buy 1000 battery chargers only to find that they have a fault or safety issue your life as an amazon seller is going to be short-lived!

-If you haven’t got experience stick to products that are simple and easy to manufacturer.
+If you haven’t got experience stick to products that are simple and easy to manufacture.

 Now you know what to look out for let me tell you how I go about finding these products.

 Techniques To Help You Find The Products You Want To Sell

 Now there is a number of different tools you can use to find products to sell.